gingerchew/kovaa/README.md

     // <this-is-an-element>
 })
 ```
-If the component function is a single word like `Button` or `Input`, GRWCF will add a `x-` to the start of the element name, as seen in the first example.
+If the component function is a single word like `Button` or `Input`, Kovaa will add a `x-` to the start of the element name, as seen in the first example.

 The function runs in the `connectedCallback` of the custom element, and returns an interface:
 ```ts